qbio-gsk/qbio-gsk/2018/lab8/readme.md

 See folder `peakcalling`.

-Now we need to identify peaks reproducible between replicates.
+Now we need to identify peaks that are reproducible between replicates.
 This is especially important for ChIP-seq data, for it is known to be quite noisy.
 For this, we should apply Irreproducible Discovery Rate (IDR), implemented as a [command line tool](https://github.com/nboley/idr).
 After installing the tool, you can run a command such as this:

 ```
 idr --verbose --samples foxp3_rep1_peaks.narrowPeak foxp3_rep1_peaks.narrowPeak -o foxp3_rep1_foxp3_rep2.narrowPeak --log-output-file $idrdir/$prefix.log.txt --plot